 There are a number of key components which you will need to include in any builder’s insurance policy.

-This is a legal requirement if you have anyone working for and will protect you against claims made against you by an employee who has been injured or become ill as a result of working for you.
+It is a legal requirement to have employer’s liability insurance if you have anyone working for and will protect you against claims made against you by an employee who has been injured or become ill as a result of working for you.
 It is in addition to public liability cover so that must be taken into account when comparing builder’s insurance quotes.

 Depending on your requirements, you may need to take out cover for tools, plant and machinery.
 You may also consider buildings and contents insurance for your company offices.
 This cover will come at an additional cost, so you’ll need to work out what you need.